Jannat Se Aagay

 Jannat Se Aagay is a Pakistani drama television series produced by Abdullah Kadwani and Asad Qureshi under the banner 7th Sky Entertainment.
 It is directed by Haseeb Hassan and written by Umera Ahmed.
 It stars Kubra Khan, Ramsha Khan, Gohar Rasheed, Talha Chahour and others.
 The storyline delves into toxic trends within the entertainment industry, touching on themes such as sensationalism and public humiliation for ratings.

 The first episode of the series was aired on Geo Entertainment on 11 August 2023.

-Being a pioneer host of the Morning shows on Pakistani television, former host Nadia Khan bashed the portrayal of the morning show culture in the series, to which Haseeb Hassan responds by emphasising on the 'fictitious' nature of the series.
+Nadia Khan, a former morning show host on Pakistani television, bashed the portrayal of the morning show culture in the series, to which Haseeb Hassan responded by emphasising on the 'fictitious' nature of the series.

 Plot

 Tabassum Mughal, a middle class college student idealises Jannat Ali Khan, a celebrity morning show host.
 Tabassum has several problems in her house like the unemployment of her brother, marriage of her elder sister and biggest of them all is the poverty in her house as her father is about to retire from his job.
 She is engaged to her cousin Farooq Ahmed who loves her unconditionally and tries to fulfill her every demand.
 With the help of her friend, she learns that Jannat needs a nanny for her children, Aaliyan and Aima as it becomes difficult for her to manage them with the hectic schedule of her work.
 Her morning show is popular among the masses, maintains the top position on the television rating point chart due to which she becomes a celebrity figure.
 This leads to worsen her relationship with her husband Nauman.
 He then establishes relation with his colleague Zara and intends to marry her.
 However, he keeps this relationship as a secret to avoid any kind of financial trouble that he may have after separation with his successful wife.
 Jannat became doubtful of Nauman cheating on her but he came clean in front of her again and again.